We have occasional parties for get together socially:

 In 1978 the repeater was moved to back to the South hill, higher up about 3000 feet.
 This gave the repeater some real coverage for the County.
 The auto-patch was dropped, due to abuses, and lack of monitor stations.
 Karl was involved with another repeater (club) in town which had auto-patch and more resources.

-About 1980 the repeater was moved to higher to about 5200 feet.
-(Mica Peak) Karl built up the first cross state link from Spokane to Portland, with financial help from (past) partner, Fred Allman, WA7HSJ.
+About 1980 the repeater was moved to nice, high site.
+Karl built up the first cross state link from Spokane to Portland, with financial help from (past) partner, Fred Allman, WA7HSJ.
 Repeaters 147.39 Othello, 147.30 Yakima and 147.10 Hood River were linkable.
 They called the system NWRA.

 WWARA (coordinator) was promoting 2 meter band plan change to even, 20 KHz spacing.
 This was better than the poor choice of 15 KHz spacing, like California did.
 Karl re-coordinated down 10 KHz to the present frequency of 147.80/20 around 1981, using existing repeater crystals were able to net down that far.
 Users also could net there 81/21 crystal down that far.
 In 1982 Karl ordered all new crystals for the repeater on 80/20.
 Most users followed that practice, or upgraded to synthesized radios.